HiSDpackage/soluscape/_AHiSD/AHiSD_English.md

 ---

-In this chapter, we briefly introduce two momentum-accelerated algorithms of HiOSD.
+In this chapter, we briefly introduce two momentum-accelerated algorithms of HiSD.
 The relevant theories and numerical experimental results can be found in Reference [1].

 The first one is the heavy-ball acceleration: